plausible/docs/docs/users-roles.md

 * Go into [the site settings](website-settings.md) of the website you'd like to invite users to
 * Click on the "**People**" section on the left-hand sidebar
 * Click on the "**Invite**" button
 * Enter the email address of the person you'd like to invite.
-If you invite a new person to Plausible, they will need to register for a Plausible account
+If you invite a new person to Plausible, they will need to register for a Plausible account with the exact email address that you invited
 * Assign the role for the invited user.
 You can choose between two different roles:

 1. "**Admin**" gets access to the stats dashboard, can change the site settings and invite other members